IBM/ibm_zosmf/docs/source/roles/zmf_workflow_complete.rst

   Specify whether to complete the workflow instance forcibly or idempotently.

-  If *force_complete=true* (Forcibly), the role will delete the workflow instance if it exists in the z/OSMF server, then create a new workflow instance and start it on z/OS systems, periodically check the workflow status and return the final result when the workflow stops running.
+  If *force_complete=true* (Forcibly), this role will delete the workflow instance if it exists in the z/OSMF server, create a new workflow instance and start it on each target z/OS system, and periodically check the workflow status and return the final result when the workflow completes.

-  If *force_complete=false* (Idempotently), the role will create the workflow instance if it does not exist in the z/OSMF server, start the workflow on z/OS systems, and periodically check the workflow status and return the final result when the workflow stops running.
+  If *force_complete=false* (Idempotently), this role will create the workflow instance if it does not exist in the z/OSMF server, start the workflow on each target z/OS system, and periodically check the workflow status and return the final result when the workflow completes.

   | **required**: False